 DetailsMonarch butterflies need our help and now we can provide it, AND, add a beautiful perennial collection to our gardens.
-Our 5-plant Monarch Magic Collection includes 1-each of 2 Asclepias varieties (Common Milkweed and Swamp Milkweed), providing essential food and support for Monarch caterpillars.
-Additionally, 2 late summer blooming Aster varieties (Professor Kippenberg New York Aster and Lady in Black Aster) will provide needed nectar for traveling butterflies.
-Lastly, Gayfeather (Liatris aspera) is a true butterfly magnet and a favorite of Monarchs, supplying nectar during late summer to fall.
+Our 5-plant Monarch Magic Collection includes Rose (Swamp) Milkweed, providing essential food and support for Monarch caterpillars.
+Additionally, 2 late summer blooming Aster varieties (Professor Kippenberg New York Aster and Alpine Lady in Black) will provide needed nectar for traveling butterflies.
+Lastly, Common Milkweed and Gayfeather (Liatris aspera) are true butterfly magnet and a favorite of Monarchs, supplying nectar during late summer to fall.
 These native perennials are easy-to-grow, long-lived, drought tolerant garden plants that will add natural beauty and enjoyment as you watch the butterflies fill up!

 |Common Name||Monarch Magic Collection|

 |Light Requirements||Full Sun, Morning Sun & Afternoon Shade|

 |Flower Color||Pink, Purple|

 |Mature Height||Asclepias incarnata - 3-4' tall

 Asclepias syriaca - 24-30" wide